yihui/yihui.org/content/en/2018-09-21-career-crisis-follow-up.md

 slug: career-crisis-follow-up
 ---

 In the post "[My Early Career Crisis](/en/2018/02/career-crisis/)" earlier this year, I promised that I'd write a follow-up post to talk about my thoughts and advice for managers and fresh PhDs.
 This is the major "debt" I owe you before I can focus on my next project.
-I thought I'd better pay it off now, so I can have something new to talk about at rstudio::conf 2019.^[Again, this is the "[talk-driven development](/en/2018/03/talk-driven-development/)".]
+I thought I'd better pay it off now, so I can have something new to talk about at rstudio::conf 2019.[^1]

 ## The Statue of Responsibility